olekscode/Blog/posts/normalization/index.md

 # Data Normalization in Machine Learning

 Data comes to us in a dirty state.
 Some values are missing, some entries are inconsistent with each other.
-Before applying a machine learning algorithm to a given dataset, we must often do several preprocessing steps to ensure that the data is clean and in good shape.
+Before applying a machine learning algorithm to a given dataset, we must often perform several preprocessing steps to ensure that the data is clean and in good shape.

-In this blog post, I will introduce you to _normalization_ -- a very important step of data preprocessing that is crytical when applying certain machine learning algorithms.
+In this blog post, I will introduce you to the concept of  _normalization_ -- a very important step of data preprocessing that is crytical when applying certain machine learning algorithms.

 ## What Is Normalization?

-In statistics and machine learning, _normalization_ is the process which transforms multiple columns of a dataset to make them numerically consistent with each other (e.g. be on the same scale) and preserve the valuable information stored in these columns.
+In statistics and machine learning, _normalization_ is the process which transforms multiple columns of a dataset to make them numerically consistent with each other (e.g. be on the same scale) but in the same time preserve the valuable information stored in these columns.

-The following examples will help you understand what is normalization and why do we need it.
+To better understand why we need to normalize certain columns of a dataset, consider the following examples.

 ### Example 1.
 Academic Salaries

 The [Salaries]() table which is part of the [carData](https://cran.r-project.org/web/packages/carData/index.html) collection of datasets (Datasets to Accompany J. Fox and S. Weisberg, An R Companion to Applied Regression, Third Edition, Sage, 2019) descibes the 2008-09 nine-month academic salary for Assistant Professors, Associate Professors, and Professors in a college in the U.S.

-In this example, we will look at three columns of the dataset:
+In this example, we will only work with the following three columns of the dataset:

 | Column name | Values |
 |---|---|